UK Sustainability Reporting Standards (SRS) - Last Updated: February 25, 2026

-The United Kingdom (UK), along with the EU, has some of the world's most advanced corporate and investor sustainability laws and reporting standards in the world.
-Sustainability is an important economic and cultural topic in UK, and the UK government is adapting additional policy steps to support its Net Zero 2050 targets.
-On August 2, 2023, the UK Government UK's announced the creation of an official set of UK Sustainability Reporting Standards (SRS).
-We’ve prepared this guide to summarize the upcoming UK SRS, what they are, and what they mean for organisations in 2024 and beyond.
+The United Kingdom (UK), along with the EU, has some of the world's most advanced corporate and investor sustainability laws and reporting standards.
+The UK government is adapting additional policy steps to support its Net Zero 2050 targets.
+The UK has been a strong supporter of the ISSB since its launch at COP26 and is creating UK SRS by assessing and endorsing the global baseline of IFRS Sustainability Disclosure Standards.
+We’ve prepared this guide to summarize the upcoming UK SRS, what they are, and what they mean for organisations in 2026 and beyond.

-The UK Sustainability Reporting Standards (SRS) set out corporate disclosures on sustainability-related risks and opportunities that companies face.
-The SRS will form the basis of any future requirements in UK legislation or regulation for companies to report on risks and opportunities relating to sustainability matters, including risks and opportunities arising from climate change
+The UK Sustainability Reporting Standards (UK SRS) set out corporate disclosures on sustainability-related risks and opportunities that companies face.
+UK SRS will form the basis of any future requirements in UK legislation or regulation for companies to report on sustainability matters, including climate change.
+The standards are the UK versions of IFRS S1 (General Requirements for Disclosure of Sustainability-related Financial Information) and IFRS S2 (Climate-related Disclosures), which the ISSB published on 26 June 2023.

 Following the creation and publication of the UK SRS, the standards will be adopted into legal and regulatory reporting requirements for UK entities.
 According to the UK government: